netsuitephp/netsuite-php/README.md

 #### Instantiating the NetSuiteService class:

-Any of the examples herein will assume you have already instantiated a client object using one of the methods below.
+Any of the examples herein will assume you have already instantiated a client object using token-based authentication.
+The method of authenticating with user credentials was dropped from support by NetSuite in 2020.

 ```php
 // Token-based Authentication